kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 ⚠️  **Ensure the PR is passing tests on GitHub**.

+Perform merge activity on a regular basis to ensure a smooth release. eg: once/week during intial weeks and increase the frequency if required closer to the end of the release cycle.

+Report out the `dev-[future release]` branch health in Release Team meetings and sig-docs meetings.

 #### Monitor PRs

 Make a query showing all PRs raised against dev-[future release] and monitor that regularly e.g., [1.14 search](https://github.com/kubernetes/website/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+base%3Adev-1.14+label%3Alanguage%2Fen)